roberddd/PF2B/docs/workflow/biomes_and_collections.md

 !!! info2 "Choosing a Scattering Plugin"
     **Biome-Reader** is a free, simplified version best suited for hobbyists and beginners. **Geo-Scatter** is the full professional toolset with advanced controls, optimizations, and support.

-    Since **Biome-Reader** is free, you can start using PF2B biomes immediately — it works perfectly for exploring and scattering your first biomes.
+    Since **Biome-Reader** is free, you can start using PF2B biomes immediately, it works perfectly for exploring and scattering your first biomes.

 !!! info2 ""
     The number of available biomes will continue to grow over time as new ones are added.